40843245/CSharp/built-in package/System.Linq.Expressions/Expression/tutorial guide/CH14 -- an expression about exception handling.md

 ```
 TryExpression tryExpression =
     Expression.TryCatch(
-      Expression.Block(
+      /// `try` block
       // ... logic inside `try` block
       // ... return type of last expression
       // Watch out that return type of last expression here MUST be same of that in `catch` block.
-      ),
+      ,
+      /// `catch` block
       // can be null
       Expression.Catch(
-            typeof(DivideByZeroException), // type of Exception that will be fetched in `catch` block
+            typeof(DivideByZeroException), // type of `Exception` that will be fetched in `catch` block
             // ... logic inside `catch` block
             // ... return type of last expression
       )